 In the event of an emergency that could potentially affect the whole group, your first responsibility will be to attend to the safety of participants and to determine the scope of the health threat.
 It is important that you have the numbers for ISOS easily available because in the case of an emergency you must contact ISOS for advice in assessing the health threat.
-If it is determined that there is potential risk to the participants, you should notify the Office of International Programs and submit the appropriate incident report(s).
-Incident Reports should be submitted within 48 hours after the incident occurs, so that as much detail of the incident is recorded as possible and necessary follow up can be provided in a timely manner.
+If it is determined that there is potential risk to the participants, you should notify International Services as soon as possible, informing the office about any action taken to minimize or eliminate that risk.

-The Office of International Programs, in conjunction with designated UTSA officials, will be in charge of handling the situation locally and determine when to call emergency contacts.
+International Services, in conjunction with designated UTSA officials, will be in charge of handling the situation locally and determine when to call emergency contacts.
 It is important to provide as much information as possible.
-We can better answer questions and keep-involved constituents informed when we are prepared with adequate information. (i.e. risk → students cannot have friends or family participate in any official activity while abroad.
+We can better answer questions and keep involved constituents informed when we are prepared with adequate information. (i.e risk \rightarrow students cannot have friends or family participate in any official activity while abroad.
 This is for liability reasons.)